-The impact of Covid-19 and clinginess in toddlers and children
+How multiple lockdowns affected clinginess in our toddlers and children

-As we gradually come out of lockdown, it is normal and expected for babies and toddlers to show more clingy behaviours and become more upset or distressed when their parent(s) tries to separate from them.
-For those babies whom have spent over a year in the care of only their parents or a few close adults, going to a baby group, nursery or a social gathering may feel a little daunting and it will take time for them to integrate these situations into their ‘new normal’ and feel at ease within them.
+It is normal and expected for babies and toddlers to show more clingy behaviours and become more upset or distressed when their parent(s) try to separate from them.
+For those babies who spent two years in the care of only their parents or a few close adults, going to a baby group, nursery or a social gathering can feel a little daunting.
+It may take more time for them to integrate these situations into their ‘new normal’ and feel at ease within them.